tsani/jerrington.me/posts/2023-04-02-generators-cps-streams-d17n.md

 ---
-title: Implementing generators with continuation-passing style
+title: Implementing generators with continuation-passing style, streams, and defunctionalization
 ---

 Some languages define a variant of `return` called `yield`.
 When a function returns normally, it's